Honbap_Banner2.webp

 Solo eating: a challenge to health and culture?

 Some believe that phenomena like honbap are the result of a system that constantly seeks our money and our attention – they argue that a system forcing us to eat alone rather than with other people will ultimately destroy the shared heritage of our food cultures.
-So while some are celebrating the freedom from oppressive traditions that solo eating can offer, others are mourning the loss of shared culture and history that comes with it.
+So, while some celebrate the freedom from oppressive traditions that solo eating can offer, others mourn the loss of shared culture and history that comes with it.
 As with every social and cultural transformation, both sides probably have a point.

 Related articles